janegilring/posts/jeffbrown/azure-automation-2/azure-automation-2.md

 To create a service principal, navigate to Azure Active Directory in the Azure portal.
 In the **Manage** section, select **App registrations**.
 Select **+ New registration**, then input the application's name, support account type (for now, leave at the default), and redirect URI (this can be blank).

 After you create the app registration, on the **Overview** page, take note of the application ID and tenant ID.
 You will need this information later to create a new connection or credentials asset (see following sections).
-In the **Manage** section, you can navigate to **Certificates & secrets** to upload a certificate or generate a secret.
+In the **Manage** section, you can navigate to **Certificates & secrets** to upload a certificate or generate a secret (essentially a password for the account).
 You can then use either of these to authenticate out to Azure.

 ### Create a New Connection Asset